The Thick of It: Veep

 In November 2010 it was announced that HBO had ordered a pilot for a new series called Veep, to be written, directed and produced by Iannucci.
 It stars Julia Louis-Dreyfus in the leading role as vice president of the United States. and also includes several of the American cast members who played similar characters in In the Loop, most notably series co-star Anna Chlumsky.
 The series began airing in April 2012.
 Although it is not a direct spin-off, Veep shares a similar tone and style with The Thick of It.
 Veep began airing in the UK on Sky Atlantic beginning in June 2012.

 Justin Edwards and Rebecca Gethings appear in the Veep episode "Special Relationship" as different characters.

 Media releases

 On 2 April 2007, a DVD of the first six episodes was released in the UK as "The Complete First Series".
 It also included audio commentary, deleted scenes and photo galleries.
 The two specials were released on a second DVD in the UK in April 2009.
 The third series was released on DVD in April 2010, followed by a "complete series" to-date boxed set.
 Although the third series was filmed and broadcast on the BBC in high-definition video there has been no release to date on Blu-ray.
 A North American "Series One to Three" DVD boxed set was briefly scheduled for release in late 2012, but the release was delayed until 6 August 2013, in order to allow all four seasons (plus specials) to be included in what was now a "Complete Series" release.
+On 30 April 2026 'The Thick of It: The Complete BBC TV Soundtracks' was released, using the audio from all series and specials.